Using FTP via Command Line (CMD) on Windows 11

 Listing files in a directory:

-To list all the files and directories in the current directory, use the dir command.
+To see all files and folders where you are, use the dir command.

 ftp> dir